 - The Bachelor of Humanities-Leuven Study Year Abroad Certificate Requirements.

 Note that the Bachelor of Humanities-Leuven “Study Year Abroad” Certificate Programme is the name of the course of study that all Humanities students do in Leuven.
-Some will do it by completing a Carleton “Combined Honours” degree, and other will do it by completing a Carleton “Humanities Honours with a Study Year Abroad” degree.
-The Leuven course of study has the same name as one of the B.Hum. degree streams because Prof. MacIsaac did not plan very well when he set it up, and did not anticipate the confusion.
+Some will do it by completing a Carleton “Combined Honours” degree, and others will do it by completing a Carleton “Humanities Honours with a Study Year Abroad” degree.
+The Leuven course of study has the same name as one of the B.Hum. degree streams because Prof. MacIsaac did not plan very well when he set it up and did not anticipate the confusion.

 Once you have chosen your courses, get in touch with the Carleton Registrarial Specialist who was assigned to you, and send them your course choices.